 Participants can answer a real-time question as long as it is displayed in your presentation (on the shared screen).
 Once you move on to the next slide or question, they will no longer be able to answer the previous one.
-This means there is no need to manually open or close real-time votes and everyone answers the same question at the same time.
+This means that everyone answers the same question at the same time and that there is no need to manually open or close real-time votes.

 If you'd like to ask your audience multiple questions at once, use the "Participant pace" tab of your event to create these questions.

 That's it for this tutorial, how did it go?
 Make sure to let us know!